0xAX/linux-insides/Initialization/linux-initialization-3.md

 #define INSANE_CUTOFF		0x20000U
 ```

 or 128 kilobytes.
-In the last step we get lower part in the low memory and extended bios data area and call `memblock_reserve` function which will reserve memory region for extended bios data are between low memory and one megabyte mark:
+In the last step we get lower part in the low memory and extended bios data area and call `memblock_reserve` function which will reserve memory region for extended bios data between low memory and one megabyte mark:

 ```C
 lowmem = min(lowmem, ebda_addr);